Get Tech Tips

 Locking out and tagging equipment is one of the most basic safety procedures in general industry and maintenance work, especially in larger buildings.
 The HVAC and refrigeration industries have lots of equipment with moving parts, electrical circuits, and other hazards.
 These machines can severely injure or kill workers if someone energizes them while workers operate on them.

 Some technicians may think that the lockout/tag-out procedure is overkill, but it can save many lives.
-On the employers’ side of things, OSHA can also slap heavy fines on organizations that lack proper lockout/tagout programs.
-In fact, according to OSHA’s official data and statistics, lockout/tag-out violations were the 4th most common source of citations in the 2019 fiscal year.
+On the employers’ side, OSHA can also slap heavy fines on organizations that lack proper lockout/tagout programs.
+In fact, according to OSHA’s official data and statistics, lockout/tag-out violations were the 6th most common source of citations in the 2020 fiscal year.

 Lockout/tagout, also known as LOTO, is a set of procedures that either forbids the equipment from being energized without authorization or warns other people that someone is working on the system.
 If used correctly, these methods may be the difference between life and death.